Bitcoin has become a multi-billion dollar thing of the world!

 This can be deduced by the fact that the Bitcoin hash-rate from January 3 (2009) until January 25 (2010) was 7 Mhash/s.

-At that time, the Bitcoin block reward was 50 BTC, which means that Satoshi amassed approximately 980,000 Bitcoins in total.
+At that time, the Bitcoin block reward was 50 BTC, which means Satoshi amassed up-to 980,000 Bitcoins in total.

 Satoshi Nakamoto’s wallet address